joemiller/joemiller.me-intro-to-sensu/intro-to-sensu.md

     sudo chkconfig sensu-client on
     sudo chkconfig sensu-dashboard on

-Copy SSL client key + cert that we created earlier into `/etc/sensu/ssl`
+Copy the SSL client key + cert that we created earlier into `/etc/sensu/ssl`

     cp client_key.pem client_cert.pem  /etc/sensu/ssl/

 Next we need to configure sensu by editing `/etc/sensu/config.json`.
 For now we will create just enough config to start sensu.
 Later we will add checks and handlers.
-Note (for later use) that Sensu will also read config snippets out of the  `/etc/sensu/conf.d` directory.
+Note (for later use) that Sensu will also read json config snippets out of the  `/etc/sensu/conf.d` directory so you can piece together a config easily using your CM tool.

     {
       "rabbitmq": {